How do you pronounce OESH?

-How should I care for my La Vidas?
+How should I care for my Athenas and La Vidas?

-We’ve been pleased with the ease with which the La Vidas are kept looking great.
-Simply send them into your washing machine on a normal cycle and then pop them into your dryer for about 20 minutes.
-The amazing sole will not mark the machines while being tumbled.
+We’ve been pleased with the ease with which both the Athenas and La Vidas are kept looking great.
+Simply send them into your washing machine on a normal cycle.
+The Athenas should then be air dried, but your La Vidas can even be popped into the dryer for about 20 minutes.
+These amazing soles will not mark the machines while being washed or tumbled.
 And best…they’ll sparkle like new!

-Is OESH a running shoe or a walking shoe?
+Is the OESH La Vida a running shoe or a walking shoe?

 It’s both.
-We actually like to say that OESH is an “All Purpose Trainer” because it works well for any weight bearing activity, whether/not it is sport-specific.
-OESH has proven to be especially impressive as a training shoe for runners.
+We actually like to say that the La Vida is an “All Purpose Trainer” or “Lifestyle Shoe” because it works well for any weight bearing activity, whether/not it is sport-specific.
+OESH La Vidas have proven to be especially impressive as a training shoe for runners.

 Yes!
-The concept promotes wearing OESH all day, every day–whether you are working out or simply busy.
+The concept promotes wearing all OESH footwear all day, every day–whether you are working out or simply busy.
+Also, the sole is non-marking.
 Once you get them, you may never want to take them off, precisely the way OESH were designed for you.

 Is there any special size I need to order?

-The length of OESH is accurate in relation to typical athletic footwear sizing, but width is a frequently underestimated issue in obtaining an optimal fit.
+The length of the La Vidas is accurate in relation to typical athletic footwear sizing, but width is a frequently underestimated issue in obtaining an optimal fit.
 For this reason, the La Vida sizing, practically, runs about a half-size small (e.g. if you wear a size 8 runner, buy the La Vida 8.5) as we seek to optimize your forefoot and toe roominess.
-As a result, the word on the OESH Fit has been universally spectacular.
+As a result of this care in our design, the word on the OESH Fit has been universally spectacular.
 OESH are constructed to fit the unique anatomy of a female foot, leading to tremendous consumer satisfaction.
 If you wear inserts/orthotics, we especially encourage you to go up a half-size to accommodate them and allow you appropriate roominess–and by the way, the effectiveness of the OESH Sole is not diminished by inserts.
-If the OESH you ordered are too long or short, just send them back to us and we will immediately ship you the appropriate size you need.
+Moreover, if the OESH you ordered are too long or short, just send them back to us and we will immediately ship you the appropriate size you need.

 What is the OESH sole made from?

-A proprietary manufacturing blend of products including carbon fiber composite material, also known as graphite.
-The physical structure was conceived and perfected by Dr. Kerrigan during her time first at Harvard Medical School and the University of Virginia and finally in the OESH factory in Charlottesville, VA.
+A proprietary elastomeric material.
+The physical structure and material recipe was conceived and perfected by Dr. Kerrigan during her time first at Harvard Medical School and the University of Virginia and finally in the OESH factory in Charlottesville, VA.